 Many seniors worry that getting older means the beginning of physical ailments or disabilities, losing the ability to contribute meaningfully to society, or simply experiencing less joy and happiness.
 While aging can bring about changes to our bodies, minds, and souls, it’s not a foregone conclusion that our older years will be diminished ones.
-In fact, there are many simple things you can do every day to ward off disease, keep pain and disability at bay, and engage in the activities you want.
+In fact, there are many simple things you can do every day to ward off disease, keep pain and disability at bay, engage in the activities you want, and have a good health care plan.

 Reducing the sodium in your diet can help reduce your risk of heart disease, stroke, heart failure and kidney damage.
 Taking small measures of reduction can help.
 For example, prepackaged foods usually have more sodium than foods cooked from scratch, so avoid the temptation to add salt from the shaker onto store-bought foods.
 Instead, look for flavorful alternatives to salt.
 Spices and herbs such as garlic, onion, red pepper, basil and oregano can be added to almost any dish.
 Also look in your grocery store for salt-free spice blends such as Bell’s All-Natural Blend or Tony Chachere’s salt-free seasoning.